zaccrites/myfpga/README.md

 3. Convert discrete LUTs and FFs into combined logic cells where possible, creating passthrough LUTs and bypassing FFs where they cannot be combined into a single logic cell.
-This process of converting discrete synthesis elements into architectural elements is the "implementation" step.
+This process of converting discrete synthesis elements into architectural elements is called the "implementation" step.
 4. Place and route the logic cells using a simulated annealing algorithm to find an optimal arrangement.
 5. Generate a bitstream which can be used to configure the device.

-A prototype Python toolchain has been completed, aside from the bitstream generation.
+A prototype Python toolchain has been completed, except for the bitstream generation.
 I am currently in the process of porting it to Rust for performance reasons.

+The bitstream format relies on the order of various shift registers within the device which will hold the configuration, and so I am waiting to implement that part of the toolchain until the device's configuration system is finished.

 ## Simulation